 Instead, Texas Health cited Scalia & Garner’s Reading Law: The Interpretation of Legal Texts (available to Amazon Prime members for $47.45), a book that is big on textualism and kind of down on legislative history, to put it mildly.
 Finding the statute unambiguous, the court refused to consider any extrinsic aids to interpreting it.

 That’s not how I would have done it.
 I might have reached the same result in Texas Health, but more on common sense grounds than textualist grounds.

 And I have to say, I’m bothered that the Texas Supreme Court gave more weight to a privately-authored treatise—which only expresses the opinion of its authors—than it did to the legislature.
 That’s a strange sort of deference, and I don’t like it.

 But maybe I’m just too tense.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-Thomson Reuters named him a 2020 Texas “Super Lawyer” for Business Litigation.
+Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation at Zach Wolfe Law Firm.
+Thomson Reuters named him a Texas “Super Lawyer” for Business Litigation in 2020 and 2021.